oracle/weblogic-kubernetes-operator/site/user-guide.md

 After creating Kubernetes clusters, you can optionally:
 * Create load balancers to direct traffic to backend domains.
 * Configure Kibana and Elasticsearch for your operator logs.

-### Set up load balancers

-Use these [scripts and Helm charts](kubernetes/samples/README.md) to install Traefik, Apache, or Voyager load balancers.

 ### Configuring Kibana and Elasticsearch